 I am proud that Societe Generale has been able to act in line with its purpose all over the world in those challenging times, demonstrating the role that banks play in stabilizing and financing the economy, supporting the development of businesses, accompanying our clients in their different projects.
-As is the case for all crises, though they create disruptions, they also trigger opportunities.

 In these troubled times, there is a collective move to accelerate a greener and more inclusive economic recovery.
-It is very encouraging to see consistency, tenacity and firmness of the economic players to develop their operations seeking alignment with the Sustainable Development Goals set by the United Nations and the Paris Agreement on Climate Change.
 As a Founding Signatory of the Principles for Responsible Banking, we believe that a robust international coalition and common frameworks are the right answer to act both collectively and individually to pave the way for a sustainable future as well as a manageable transition for our economies.